borninthedark/terok-noir/content/tech/web/hugo-boss-1.md

 +++
 title = "How to Weave Hugo Like a Boss, Ep.
-1" date = 2024-11-27 description = "A step-by-step guide to setting up the Hugo static site generator, including theme configuration, front matter setup, and creating a custom 'About Me' page." tags = ["Hugo", "Static Site Generator", "Web"] categories = ["Web", "Tech"] slug = 'weave-hugo-1'
+1" date = 2024-11-27 summary = "A step-by-step guide to setting up the Hugo static site generator, including theme configuration, front matter setup, and creating a custom 'About Me' page." tags = ["Hugo", "Static Site Generator", "Web"] categories = ["Web", "Tech"] slug = 'weave-hugo-1'
 +++

-# How to Set Up the Hugo Static Site Generator

 ## Table of Contents